jhwheeler/fluid_language/src/routes/posts/open-voice.svelte.md

 Giving strength in an eternal flow.

-My heart years for your embrace, O Lord.
+My heart yearns for your embrace, O Lord.

 To burn in the fire of your altar,